Ex-iT/SPB/README.md

     $ npm run dev

-## Front-end & API
+## API key

-The front-end run on http://localhost:8080/ and the API runs on http://localhost:3000/
+In order to use the Steam API the key should be provided when starting the server.

+Windows Powershell E.g: `$env:KEY="XXXXXXXXXXXXXXXXX"`.